-Students who never attend a class or stop attending a class at any time, MUST officially withdraw themselves by the stated deadlines to avoid grade/fee penalties.
+Students who never attend a class or stop attending a class at any time, MUST officially withdraw themselves by the stated deadlines to avoid grade/fee penalties .
 Students may drop classes using MyOCC, by mail (postmarked by the US Postmaster by stated deadline), or by coming inperson to the Enrollment Center (during normal business hours), or emailing the Enrollment Center at arinfo@occ.cccd.edu.
-Please refer to the Dropping Classes.
+Please refer to the Dropping Classes Web Page for information on dropping classes.